 Glenkirk employs its employees "at-will" which permits the church to change the terms and conditions of employment with or without notice, with or without cause, including, but not limited to termination, demotion, promotion, transfer, compensation, benefits, duties, and location of work.
 There is no agreement, express or implied, between anyone affiliated with Glenkirk Church including the Executive Team, pastors, or individual members of the Personnel Committee and the employee for continuing their long-term employment.
 While supervisors have certain hiring authority, no one other than the Personnel Committee of Glenkirk has any authority to alter the at-will relationship.
-Any such agreement must be in writing and signed by the chair of the Glenkirk's Personnel Committee.
+Any such agreement, must be in writing and signed by the chair of the Glenkirk's Personnel Committee.

-RIGHTS AND RESPONSIBILITIES OF THE SESSION AND STAFF
+RIGHTS AND RESPONSIBILITIES OF THE SESSION, STAFF, AND MANAGEMENT

-- 1. Rights of Session: To be administered by Glenkirk's Personnel Committee. - To establish positions and personnel qualifications for functions and to determine who are qualified and qualifiable to perform such functions. - To establish and administer processes for compensations, career development, benefits, working conditions, promotions, transfers, disciplinary action, and dismissals, etc. - To expect staff to be productive in their assigned functions. - To exercise suitable discipline consistent with this manual. - 2.
-Responsibilities of Session: To be administered by Glenkirk's Personnel
+RIGHTS OF SESSION: To be administered by Glenkirk's Personnel Committee.

+- 1. To establish positions and personnel qualifications for functions and to determine who are qualified and qualifiable to perform such functions. - 2.
+To establish and administer processes for compensations, career development, benefits, working conditions, promotions, transfers, disciplinary action, and dismissals, etc. - 3.
+To expect staff to be productive in their assigned functions. - 4.
+To exercise suitable discipline consistent with this manual.

-Committee
+RESPONSIBILITIES OF SESSION: To be administered by Glenkirk's Personnel Committee

-- To provide adequate and equitable compensation.
-In the case of ordained staff; this is the responsibility of the congregation and the session within the guidelines of ECO. - To conduct regular performance reviews and evaluations that relate staff work objectives to the Mission, Vision and Goals of Glenkirk. - To establish and administer procedures for the hearing and resolution of complaints and grievances.
+- 1. To provide adequate and equitable compensation.
+In the case of ordained staff; this is the responsibility of the congregation and the session within the guidelines of ECO. - 2.
+To ensure regular performance reviews and evaluations that relate staff work objectives to the Mission, Vision and Goals of Glenkirk are conducted by Management. - 3.
+To meet with each staff member annually to promote open lines of communication.